joelgoodman/jggweb/posts/2012-12-31-christmas-to-new-year.md

 - I'll be writing a book
 - Jessica will be coming to work for [Bravery](https://bravery.co), helping me keep up with everything
-- Travel to England for a friend's wedding
+- travel to England for a friend's wedding
 - A new blog/resource going live a bit later #hustleishope
 - And a few other surprises